yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 }}}

-To separate the LAN from the WIFI (LAN as 192.168.1.25/24, wireless as 192.168.2.25/24, WAN as DHTP, remove your WIFI interface (eth1 on v2/3 linksys routers) from the lan_ifnames variable):
+To separate the LAN from the WIFI (LAN as 192.168.1.25/24, wireless as 192.168.2.25/24, WAN as DHCP, remove your WIFI interface (eth1 on v2/3 linksys routers) from the lan_ifnames variable):

 {{{